oracle-livelabs/apex/social-media-app/8-add-reaction-button/8-add-reaction-button.md

 ## Task 3: Create a Dynamic Action with a custom **action-delete** event

- **Note**: Task 3 and Task 4 can be considered optional – they enable the user to delete their own post, and are very similar to the previous 2 tasks.
+ *Note: Task 3 and Task 4 can be considered optional – they enable the user to delete their own post, and are very similar to the previous 2 tasks.*

 1. In the Rending treee, select **Dynamic Actions** tab.